Identifying the Chemical Hazards

 Contact Risk Management & Safety with questions and concerns regarding exposure to chemicals used in your laboratory.

-The affects of exposure to a chemical is dependent on many factors.
+The effects of exposure to a chemical is dependent on many factors.
 Those factors include:

 - The dose is the amount of a chemical that actually enters the body.
 The dose of a chemical that a person receives is dependent on the concentration of the chemical and frequency and duration of the exposure.